arrikenw/underbrewed/README.md

 The internal trig functions ```sin(_Time.z)``` and ```cos(_Time.z)``` are used to create a screen shake effect.
 The choice of using different trig functions on each axis was to ensure the screen shake didn't simply slide along a line (which would occur if the same trig functions were used on both axes).
 The outermost sin function was used to create a stretching / warping effect across the entire image, producing a mild sense of disorientation.
 Finally, to ensure the final image largely remains centred and intelligible, the distortion effect is scaled down significantly before being added to the original vertex information, causing the effect to only have a moderate effect on the final image.

-The key code used to create colouring effects is as follows:
+The critical code for selecting the final colouring of the image is provided below:

 ```Shaderlab
 fixed4 textureCol = tex2D(_MainTex, i.uv);